Driver Licensing

 Isle of Man, Jersey, Guernsey

-If you are a visitor in GB and provided your full ordinary licence remains valid, you can drive any category of vehicle shown on your
+If you are a visitor in GB and providing your full ordinary licence remains valid, you can drive any category of the vehicle shown on your licence for 12 months.
+If you are the holder of a vocational licence, you can drive British registered, or vehicles registered outside GB that you have driven into the country, for a period of up to 12 months.

 If you are resident in GB and the holder of an ordinary driving licence, you may drive for up to 12 months from the time you became resident.
 To continue driving after that time your licence must be exchanged for the British equivalent.
 A licence from Jersey, Guernsey or the Isle of Man can be exchanged for a GB one provided it has been issued since 1 April 1991.
-If you are the holder of a vocational licence, you may drive for 12 months and may exchange your vocational entitlement for the British equivalent.

 Gibraltar and Designated Countries